 Martin explained that content is king.
-The content in a webpage has to be relevant with what a user wants.
+The content in a webpage has to be relevant to what a user wants.
 When a user is googling something, they have to use specific words on the search box.
 What they want to know is directly related to their question.
-So the first webpage user clicks on is the one with a title with specific words with their question.
+So the first web page user clicks on is the one with a title with specific words with their question.

-For a user to be satisfied with the result, Google has ranked the content they read has to be specific with what they want to know.
-The webpage has to have the content they are ranked for accurately.
+For a user to be satisfied with the result, Google has ranked the content they read has it be specific with what they want to know.
+The web page has to have the content they are ranked for accurately.

 Your website should have relevant content for it to be ranked on top.
 The lack of relevant content will lead to fewer clicks on your website.

 The SEO factor 2 & 3 is much of a technical one.
 Martin explained that your content has to be descriptive & relevant by meta tags.